-A teacher may suspend a student from class for the remainder of the day and the following day for any of the acts specified in Education Code 48900 and listed as Items #1-19 under "Grounds for Suspension and Expulsion: Grades K-12" above or for disruption or willful defiance at any grade level, including grades K-8.
+A teacher may suspend a student, from class for the remainder of the day and the following day for any of the acts specified in Education Code 48900 and listed as items #1-18 under "Grounds for Suspension and Expulsion: Grades K-12" above or for disruption or willful defiance at any grade level, including grades K-8.

 When suspending a student from class, the teacher shall immediately report this action to the principal or designee and send the student to the principal or designee for appropriate action.
 If that action requires the continuing presence of the student at school, the student shall be appropriately supervised during the class periods from which the student has been suspended.

-As soon as possible after the teacher decides to suspend the student, the student shall ask the student's parent/guardian/educational rights holder to attend a parent-teacher conference regarding the suspension.
-A counselor or psychologist may attend the conference if it is practicable, and a school administrator shall attend if either the parent/guardian/educational rights holder or teacher so requests.
+As soon as possible after the teacher decides to suspend the student, the student shall ask the student's parent/guardian to attend a parent-teacher conference regarding the suspension.
+A counselor or psychologist may attend the conference if it is practicable, and a school administrator shall attend if either the parent/guardian or teacher so requests.